vita-epfl/social-nce/README.md

 ### Citation

-If you find the code useful for your research, please cite our following papers:
+If you find this code useful for your research, please cite our papers:

 ```bibtex
 @article{liu2020snce,